mynameisnhan/CSC-172/Project 2 - Postfix Calculator/README.txt

 EXTRA CREDIT 1: ^, %, sin, cos, and tan are supported.

-EXTRA CREDIT 2: Division by 0 prints prints out "Cannot divide by zero.".
+EXTRA CREDIT 2: Division by 0 prints out "Cannot divide by zero.".
 Unrecognized operators and operands during calculations print out the first unrecognized character "is not supported.".

 ASSUMPTION 1: The program assumes that all tokens are delimited by spaces except parentheses, !, sin, cos, tan, and ^.
 For sin(, cos(, and tan(, 1 space is added between the function and the open parenthesis.